yoangau/yoangau/README.md

   <img width="500" src="img/nolite.gif">
 </p>

-This project was done in a day.
-My purpose was to create a similar tool to pastebin, but for markdown notes.
-It let's user create rich markdown pages that are sharable, that can be copied to new.
-For now, pages disapear after 1 day, but the app might be extended to have custom user defined parameters.
+This project was completed in one day using serverless technologies.
+My objective was to create a tool similar to Pastebin, but for markdown notes.
+It allows users to create rich markdown pages that can be easily shared and copied.
+Currently, pages disappear after one day, but the app may be expanded to include custom user-defined parameters such as ttl, endpoints, and length - all without a backend!

 #### Technologies
 [<img height="32" width="32" src="img/logos/typescript.svg" />](https://www.typescriptlang.org/)